 Another great source of pixel supplies and accessories at reasonable prices.
 One I wish I had found earlier in this hobby!

 Great source for PSUs, power distribution, and their specialty- wireframe props!
 This is another vendor I wish I had known about when I was getting started.
-They have combo power distribution boards with differential receivers that I plan to make heavy use of in the future.
+They have combo power distribution boards with differential receivers that I make heavy use of.

 One of the cheapest sources for Mean Well PSUs.
 Also carries power distribution boards and kits, and splicing PCBs.